MaruselPlay/ext-math/README.md

-This is a PHP extension that replaces PMMP math classes which slighly increases performance when working with those classes.
+This is a PHP extension that replaces PMMP math classes, which slighly increases performance when working with those classes.
 Currently in tests, when working with physics (movements, gravity etc.) there is x2-x3 increase in performance.
 Tested on PHP 8.3.

 ### Currently implemented: